WASdev/sample.voice.gateway/conversation/README.md

 ## voice-gateway-conversation-en.json

 This english based conversation provides details on the IBM Voice Gateway.
 It includes many Intents allowing you to ask many different questions related to the voice gateway.
+This workspace can be used by itself or in the context of the voice-gateway-conversation-multi.json workspace.

 ## voice-gateway-conversation-pt.json

 This portuguese based conversation provides details on the IBM Voice Gateway.
 It includes many Intents allowing you to ask many different questions related to the voice gateway.
+This workspace can be used by itself or in the context of the voice-gateway-conversation-multi.json workspace.

 ## voice-gateway-conversation-es.json

 This spanish based conversation provides details on the IBM Voice Gateway.
 It includes many Intents allowing you to ask many different questions related to the voice gateway.
+This workspace can be used by itself or in the context of the voice-gateway-conversation-multi.json workspace.

+## voice-gateway-conversation-multi.json

+This polyglot language based conversation provides details on the IBM Voice Gateway.
+It combines English, Spanish and Portuguese into a single conversational flow.
+This workspace requires the other three workspaces described above (voice-gateway-conversation-en, voice-gateway-conversation-pt and voice-gateway-conversation-es) as it switches between those workspaces for specific language support.